 Australians who might engage in activities that involve local legal matters, particularly with regard to family law (divorce, child custody and child support), are strongly advised to seek professional advice and ensure they are aware of their rights and responsibilities.

 Illicit drugs are increasingly available in Bangladesh, especially in venues frequented by teenagers and young people.
 Law enforcement agencies have raided such sites.
+See our Drugs page.
 “Hukka (or smoking) pipes”, common in some bars and cafes, have sometimes been spiked with illicit drugs.
 You should avoid using these pipes.

 The death penalty may be imposed for crimes including murder, trafficking of children, rape causing death, abduction, espionage and hijacking an aircraft.

 Corporal punishment (whipping) may be used as an alternative sentence to jail.

 Homosexual acts are illegal and penalties include imprisonment.
 See our LGBTI travellers page.

 Some Australian criminal laws, such as those relating to money laundering, bribery of foreign public officials, terrorism, forced marriage, female genital mutilation, child pornography, and child sex tourism, apply to Australians overseas.
 Australians who commit these offences while overseas may be prosecuted in Australia.